Department of Film Studies joint first in London for student satisfaction

 We offer a single honours BA programme, joint honours courses with English, Drama, History and Modern Languages, and MA degrees in Film Studies and Documentary Practice.
 Every single honours student has the opportunity to blend the study of film history and film theory with film practice, for example learning skills in screenplay writing, fiction filmmaking and visual essay production and curation.
 Our thriving community of PhD students is active in our research culture, which is enriched by regular talks by visiting academics and filmmakers and department-hosted international conferences.

-The department is ideally situated in the heart of the East End, in an immensely exciting part of London, close to the creative and media quarters in Hoxton, Shoreditch and Spitalfields to our west, and to the Olympic Park emerging in time for the London Olympics in 2012 to our east.
-Students are encouraged to use this rich and lively area as a backdrop to their own film projects, which are often screened in the state-of-the-art 41-seat cinema situated in the department.
-The department houses excellent facilities, such as our film studios, edit suites, and professional production equipment.
+We are situated in the heart of the East End, close to the creative and media quarters in Hoxton, Shoreditch and Spitalfields to our west, and to the Olympic Park to our east.
+The production and post-production houses of Soho are a short tube journey away and a number of internationally important film studios such as Pinewood are easily accessible.
+Students are encouraged to use the rich resources of London to gain work experience and as a backdrop to their own film projects.
+The department houses excellent facilities, including a well-appointed 41-seat cinema, two film studios, edit suites and access to professional production equipment.